iliorik/GigaShell/README.md

 # -> [E]xecute, [D]escribe, [A]bort: e
 ...
 ```
-We can ask GPT to describe suggested shell command, it will provide a short description of what the command does:
+We can ask LLM to describe suggested shell command, it will provide a short description of what the command does:
 ```shell
 giga -s "show all txt files in current folder"
 # -> ls *.txt